 - Negligence per se

 - Violation of public policy

 What are some of the most common causes of hotel negligence?

 - Lack of proper maintenance and cleaning staff

 If you’ve been injured, contact a hotel injury lawyer in California to preserve your legal rights.
 There is no fee if we don’t win your injury claim.

 How Much Can you Ask for From a Hotel Injury?

-Normally you cannot sue for lost property unless it’s proven that extreme neglect was involved.
+You usually cannot sue for lost property unless it’s proven that extreme neglect was involved.
 Someone simply walking off with your luggage won’t qualify.
-However, if items are stolen from your room you may file a claim in most scenarios.
+However, you may file a claim in most scenarios if items are stolen from your room.

 Duty of Care in Hotels

 Hotels are required to keep their premises safe for guests.
 This includes keeping equipment safe and properly securing the grounds and rooms.